bemilio/Receding-Horizon-GNE/README.md

 Inequalities](https://arxiv.org/submit/5818661).
 The code contains utilities for the computation of Open-Loop Nash equilibria and Closed-Loop Nash equilibria, both in the infinite-horizon unconstrained case and the finite-horizon, constrained case.

 Dependencies:
-- [MPT3 toolbox](https://www.mpt3.org/), for the computation of forward-invariant polyhedra
+- [MPT3 toolbox](https://www.mpt3.org/), for the computation of forward-invariant polyhedra.
+Tested on v.
+3.2.1
-- [gfne](https://github.com/bemilio/gfne), for the computation of finite-horizon, constrained Closed-Loop Nash equilibria.
-The code is a barebone fork of [forrestlaine/gfne](github.com/forrestlaine/gfne), see also [Laine et al, 2023]
+- [bemilio/gfne:barebone](https://github.com/bemilio/gfne/tree/barebone), for the computation of finite-horizon, constrained Closed-Loop Nash equilibria.
+The code is a barebone fork of [forrestlaine/gfne](github.com/forrestlaine/gfne), see also [Laine et al, 2023].
+Add the cloned repository to the MATLAB path.

 Minimal example script: